emissary-ingress/emissary/README.md

 # kat-backend
-Get-able package that contains kat backend server and all packages including generated pb.go files for used by gRPC services.
+Get-able package that contains kat backend server and all packages including generated pb.go files used in the gRPC services.